Georgetown Law Fall 2020 FAQ

 Will there be places for students to study on campus?

 If public health regulations and conditions permit, we plan to offer some student study space on campus this fall.
 Because we will need to convert most of the usual large study spaces, such as the Williams Reading Room and Hotung 3rd floor, to physically-distanced classrooms, we likely will be able to provide only limited, physically-distanced study space in seminar and small gathering rooms, on a prior reservation basis.
 Details will be posted later this fall.

 Will student organizations be able to hold events and meetings on campus?

 For now, student organizations and journals should plan to hold their events and meetings by Zoom for at least the Fall semester.
-We are considering whether we can safely open campus spaces for small socially distanced meetings and events on the weekends during the fall, but no decision has been made yet.
+We are considering whether we can safely open campus spaces for small physically-distanced meetings and events on the weekends during the fall, but no decision has been made yet.
 We also have not yet determined whether student organizations will be able to host events off-campus.

 We also are still considering whether student organizations and journals will be able to use their office space on campus.
 Due to public health conditions, it is likely that they will not have access to these spaces for at least the Fall semester.